Mount Greylock, elevation 3,491 feet

 The summit is the centerpiece of the Mount Greylock State Reservation.
 Designated in 1898, Mount Greylock became the first state reservation in Massachusetts' state forests and park system.
 Established on less than 400 acres, the Reservation has grown to nearly 12,000 acres.

 Credits.
 This page was last revised on March 30, 2018.
-This page originally submitted on July 9, 2011, by Courtney Michael of Medford, Massachusetts.
-This page has been viewed 678 times since then and 33 times this year.
+It was originally submitted on July 9, 2011, by Courtney Michael of Medford, Massachusetts.
+This page has been viewed 745 times since then and 3 times this year.
 Photos: 1. submitted on July 9, 2011, by Courtney Michael of Medford, Massachusetts.
 2. submitted on February 5, 2015. • Bill Pfingsten was the editor who published this page.